 How do I split a video into multiple segments?

-Video isn't a substitute for a private music teacher, but it is a great tool that can enhance private music lessons — face-to-face or online.
-MusicTeacherNotes' video clipping feature helps students engage in deliberate music practice by allowing them to focus on specific parts of a song.
+Video is not a substitute for a private music teacher, but it is an excellent tool that can enhance private music lessons—whether face-to-face or online.
+MusicTeacherNotes' video clipping feature helps students engage in deliberate practice by focusing on specific parts of a song.

 How video clipping works